Increasing prices and inflation putting additional strain on at-risk families.

 Take action, raise your voice!

 Your representatives in government need to hear from you.
-Contact them and tell them about the financial impact the pandemic continues to have on our community.
+Contact them and tell them about the impact inflation is having on our community.

 Entry-level employment opportunities may be plentiful right now, but a lot of the positions available don't offer paid leave or a living wage.
 Those conditions aren't feasible for a family with young children.
 Missed work due to a child's exclusion from school or daycare can mean a much smaller paycheck or, even worse, being fired.
 And anyone who has experienced diaper need knows that it can kickoff a vicious cycle that makes it impossible for a parent to get or maintain employment.